Last Photographed: Sunday 30th September 2018

 By the 15th Century, the abbey was experiencing quieter times, and continued to flourish.
 The present church of St Mary was built, and the western tower of the abbey was rebuilt following its collapse.
 However, in 1465 disaster struck, and the church was destroyed by fire.
 Rebuilding work was finally completed in 1506, allowing the abbey three final decades of peace until it was dissolved by Henry VIII in 1539.
 At this time, the abbey was a prosperous institution, with 80 monks, 16 chaplains, and 111 servants living within its precinct walls.
 The abbot, John Reeve, was treated generously and was granted a large pension.
 He didn't live to collect it, and died in much reduced circumstances in a small private house at the top of Crown Street.

 The abbey grounds are a busy and vibrant place.
 Local people come to make use of the park, and tourists arrive frequently and often in large numbers to wander around the modest remains of the church buildings.
-Despite this, the size of the grounds still allows plenty of space for peaceful contemplation, Bury St. Edmunds Abbey still remains a pleasant place to visit.
+Despite this, the size of the grounds still allows plenty of space for peaceful contemplation, and Bury St. Edmunds Abbey remains a pleasant place to visit.